Contact Saadat Spine in Los Angeles for a consultation regarding spine surgery alternatives, including a minimally-invasive lumbar fusion.

 Another such technique is the ALIF (Anterior Lumbar Interbody Fusion), where an incision is made on the front of the abdomen and the abdominal muscles are retracted to the side to access the front of the spine.
 In both techniques, once the approach is made, the disc is removed, and a cage and bone graft material is placed in the disc space, decompressing the nerves and stabilizing the spine.

-These minimally-invasive approaches are advantageous in that, unlike the posterior approaches, both the back muscles and nerves remain undisturbed.
+These minimally-invasive spine surgery alternatives are advantageous in that, unlike the posterior approaches, both the back muscles and nerves remain undisturbed.

 Another advantage is that placing the bone graft in the front of the spine places it in compression, and bone in compression tends to fuse better.